Food Distribution Program on Indian Reservations

 Approval/Disapproval Decision Time

 ITOs/SAs who wish to begin administering the program can submit an application at any time.
-FNS must determine within 30 days of the receipt of a completed application if an ITO/SA is capable of administering the program.
+FNS must determine within 30 days of the receipt of a completed application if an ITO is capable of administering the program.
 ITOs and SAs must make foods available to eligible households within 7 days of receipt of the completed application form (1 day for households in need of expedited services).

 Appeals